 Massachusetts Health Care Proxy

 The principal must appoint a trustworthy agent who is eighteen (18) years of age or older.
 A care provider cannot act as the agent while providing care.
 In other words, the roles must be separate.
-The agent is not liable for decisions made in good faith, they are not responsible if the principal disagrees with the type of care or the treatment worsens their health condition.
+As long as the agent makes the medical choices in good faith, they are not responsible if the principal disagrees with the type of care or the treatment worsens their health condition.

-State Laws: Chapter 201D
+Laws: Chapter 201D

-Signing Requirements (Chapter 201D, Section 2): Must be signed by the principal in the presence of two (2) adult witnesses (who must also sign the proxy).
+Signing requirements (Chapter 201D, Section 2): Must be signed by the principal in the presence of two (2) adult witnesses (who must also sign the proxy).

-Additional Information: Before signing the proxy alongside the agent, the principal should make sure their agent has a thorough understanding of the duties and responsibilities required of them per Chapter 201D, Section 5, as well as important information on how they can use the proxy, which includes:
+Additional information: Before signing the proxy alongside the agent, the principal should make sure their agent has a thorough understanding of the duties and responsibilities required of them per Chapter 201D, Section 5, as well as important information on how they can use the proxy, which includes: